Sanchitraina1999/Sanchitraina1999/README.md

 - Developed a banking platform automating **claim reimbursements between financial institutions** using **SWIFT messaging (MT740, MT742, MT799, etc.)**.
 - Delivered the **Minimum Viable Product (MVP)**, onboarding **two pilot clients and one BNY branch**.
 - Built an **automated workflow system** for processing **MT740 authorization messages** via **Message Queues (MQ)**, integrating workflow steps like **Compliance Review, Data Entry, OFAC Screening, and Completion**.
-- Designed and implemented a **claims processing module** for **MT742 and MT799**, enabling 90% automation from **Claim Data Entry to Loan Approval**.
+- Designed and implemented a **claims processing module** for **MT742 and MT799**, enabling **90% automation** from **Claim Data Entry to Loan Approval**.
 - Implemented logic for **automated payment processing**: **MT202** for beneficiary payments based on claims and various fees debit conditions and financing types💸.
 - Automated **Pre-Debit Notification (MT754)**, notifying clients **three days before account debits**, eliminating manual interventions.
 - Automated **Loan Confirmation messages**, ensuring faster and error-free client communication.
 Created client-specific templates for confirmation messages using a reflection-based approach to dynamically populate variables, improving customization and scalability.
 - Did Prompt Engineering to automate the creation of trade loan workflows by fetching details from free format MT799 Swift message, reducing manual intervention and increasing efficiency.
-This feature improved the operational efficiency by 95% 🚀.
+This feature improved the **operational efficiency by 95% 🚀**.
 - Contributed to the **evolution of the Reimbursement Financing Product**, delivering automated solutions that improved financial operations.
 - **Prepayments & Extensions**: Enabled features for prepayments and extensions, giving clients **greater control over their financial strategies**.